Nottingham Now (2000 onwards)

 1 August 2002

-Queen Elizabeth and Prince Phillip visited the city as part of their Golden Jubilee celebrations and officially opened the Nottingham Ice Centre, before watching a special ice gala that had been choreographed by Nottingham’s Torvill and Dean
+Queen Elizabeth and Prince Philip visited the city as part of their Golden Jubilee celebrations and officially opened the Nottingham Ice Centre, before watching a special ice gala that had been choreographed by Nottingham’s Torvill and Dean.

 September 2002